wheresrhys/sh/README.md

 # Candidate's notes

 - I've left quite a few comments in the code
-- Final data result for the exercise saved as result.json - I sorted it from highest to lowest (the task didn't explicitly ask for this, but it seemed sensible).
-In case unsorted is preferred, I also have this in result-unsorted.json
+- Final data result for the exercise saved as result.json - I sorted it from highest to lowest (the task didn't explicitly ask for this, but it seemed sensible)

 ## Notes on testing